PatriciaFeio/udacity-weather-journal-app/README.md

 6. Access the application using `http://localhost:3000/`.

-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.

 <br>

 ## Usage

-You can write the name of a city in the required input and how you are feeling, then click on the `Generate` button.
+You can write the name of a city in the required input and how you are feeling, then click on the `Generate` button. <br>
 The application will communicate with the API retrieving the temperature, a description of the weather conditions of the chosen city and the corresponding icon.
 You will also get the date, the hours, and the feelings you wrote.

 <br>